-In the kitchen with Cuong is his mum, Linda Tran.
+Owner and chef Cuong Nguyen shares the kitchen space with his mum, Linda Tran.
 The food at Hello Auntie isn’t made exactly from his mum’s recipes, but it isn’t fusion either, a word Nguyen isn’t a fan of.
 He says the difference isn’t in the style but in the ingredients and the delivery.

 The pho is based on Tran’s traditional stock (the restaurant is only doing beef), the recipe for which is unknown even to Nguyen.
 The meat is braised short rib that is torched for a smoky flavour reminiscent of Japanese buri.
-There is also banh xeo (crispy pancakes) and banh khot (Vietnamese pikelets).
-There is a small range of cocktails and live flairing on Saturdays.
+There's also banh xeo (crispy pancakes) and banh khot (Vietnamese pikelets).